top of page

 In 1808 Edmund and Dorothea had a son, named William Edmund (28th August 1808- 25th November 1886) who was born in India.
 We know that Major Lockyer did serve in India for a brief period.

+The young child was sent back to Wembury House in Devon to be brought up by his grandmother, Ann Lockyer, at the tender age of five weeks old.
 Why this occurred is unknown however there must have been a valid reason why William was sent back to England.
 According to records, William was particularly close to his grandmother, Ann.
 A great, great grandson (unknown) was quoted as saying that William said of his grandmother, ‘she was my best friend.’

 The young baby, William was christened and lived at Wembury House for the next four years while his father, Captain Edmund Lockyer was home from Ceylon.
 Whether the marriage of Edmund and Dorothea was unhappy, we are unable to determine.
 However, from information that I have researched, circumstances indicate that their relationship was strained.
 Records reveal that Dorothea was of a Catholic or Dutch Reformed religious background; therefore she would not have consented to granting Captain Lockyer a divorce had he asked.
 Fate stepped in when Dorothea, Lockyer’s wife died in Galle, Ceylon aged twenty-six on 13th September 1816.
 She was buried in the Dutch Church Cemetery in Galle with her mother, Dorothea Petronella de Ly.